Romanian Food: Take A Hearty Bite Out Of Romanian Cuisine With These 39 Dishes & Drinks

 16. Pomana Porcului

-The pork is stewed with delicious tomato sauce, garlic, and herbs; then it is served with soft polenta.
+The pork is stewed with delicious tomato sauce, garlic, and herbs.
+Then, it is served with soft polenta.

 This is the name of any meat or vegetable stew.
 Romanians can be very creative in their combinations, so you just wait and see what you find on the menu.
+If you just want to try some down-to-earth Romanian culture food, this would be a great choice.

 A special bean stew you can serve with pickles, meat, and soft polenta or bread.